YosysHQ/yosys/docs/source/getting_started/installation.rst

 Building from source
 ~~~~~~~~~~~~~~~~~~~~

-..
-TODO:: discuss release packages (and figure out what is/isn't included)

 The Yosys source files can be obtained from the `YosysHQ/Yosys git repository`_.
 `ABC`_ and some of the other libraries used are included as git submodules.
 To
 clone these submodules at the same time, use e.g.: